Ipcagr1d/pi-hole_container/README.md

 # Overview

-Pi-hole quick deployment using Docker meant for local usage
+Pi-hole quick deployment using Docker meant for local usage.
+Set up static IP on your machine.